blocksense-network/blocksense-infra-test/libs/aztec_contracts/README.md

         aztec codegen target -o src/artifacts

-7. When you complete these steps, you can run the tests by going returning to the root directory `aztec_contracts` and executing:
+7. When you complete these steps, you can run the tests by returning to the root directory `aztec_contracts` and executing:

         yarn install
         yarn test